wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.5.1 =
 * Improved code for determining the WordPress author index URL by using `get_author_posts_url()` instead.
-Thanks to 'reiniggen' for suggesting this change.
+Thanks to WP member "reiniggen" for suggesting this change.
-* Added a list of NGFB and WP constants to the debug output.
+* Added a list of NGFB and WP constants to the debug output, and additional debug messages to the get_content_images_og() function.
+* Worked around a NextGEN Gallery "bug" for album shortcodes.
+NGG sets the 'subalbum' and 'nggShowGallery' GLOBALS when album shortcodes are first filtered, thus breaking subsequent runs through the same shortcode filter.
+Thanks to WP member "tascam424" for testing and encouraging me to find the source of this problem.

 = Version 3.5 =
 * Added reading of correct/accurate width and height information for NGG cached images using PHP's `getimagesize()` function.